Designing an AI Chatbot

 Teaching

-Like setting up teaching appointments, sharing scriptures).
+Such as setting up teaching appointments and sharing scriptures.

 Daily life

-Ordering food, asking for directions, scheduling appointments
+Ordering food, asking for directions, scheduling appointments.

 These two categories directly shaped the types of scenarios included in the first chatbot prototype.